Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 declare statement in a file.

 However, the singleton types `true` and `false` do not permit the coercion of other scalar types to them.
-Meaning that returning `0` from a function that declare a return type of `array|false` causes a `TypeError` to be thrown.
+Meaning that returning `0` from a function that declares a return type of `array|false` causes a `TypeError` to be thrown.
 This behaviour happens even if the `strict_types` declare is not used.

 ## History and prior discussions